Kupua: Famous kupua in Hawaiian legends

-Mamala the surf-rider was a chieftess of kupua character.
+Mamala the surf-rider was a chiefess of kupua character.
 She might appear as a shark, a lizard, or a woman.
 Her surfing skills were so impressive that people would gather on the beach to applaud her performance.
 She was married to the shark-man Ouha, but later left him for a chief named Hono-kau-pu.

 In an old Honolulu legend, a kupua, who is a dog-man, overthrows the government of Kahanai and becomes the ruling power between Nuuanu Valley and the sea.
 He is a cannibal, and many of the people are killed and eaten by him.
 He can appear at will either as a man or a dog.

 In Maui, the king once had a kupua, a rooster, which was very cruel and destructive.
 He could assume a different bird form for each magic power he possessed.
 This, with his miraculous human powers, made him superior to all the roosters which had ever been his antagonists in cock-fighting.

 In Kauai, Akua-pehu-ale (god-of-the-swollen-billow) was a kupua who devoured his enemies and was greatly feared and hated even by his own tribe.

 In the legend of the bread-fruit tree, Papa, one of the ancestors of the people living in all the islands now known as Polynesia, is described as a kupua.
 Her daughter Kap-ula-kinau also has kupua, or magic power.

 Other Hawaiian kupua mentioned in the mythology include the famous tricksters Māui and Kamapua'a, Iwa, Ono, and Pekoi, amongst others.